Ksmgole/crispy-succotash-test/README.md

 - To run headless <code> npm run build </code>

 ## Folder structure
 - Fixtures: Test data are stored in fixture JSON files.
-Two separate files are maintained for 'user' and 'feeds' data.
+Two separate files are maintained for <code> user, feeds </code> data.
 - Integration: All the test files are maintained inside this folder.
-Two main folders are created,each containing the respective test files as listed below:
+Two main folders are created, each containing the respective test files as listed below:
    * Auth
      * Sign up
      * Login